Are you ready for open banking?

 New - Collect one-off payments seamlessly (GBP only)

 GoCardless has launched its first open-banking powered product available for GBP scheme.
-Instant Bank Pay enables you to make first-time payments, account top-ups and even one-off charges easy and fast with an instant confirmation.
+Instant Bank Pay enables you to make first-time payments, account top-ups and even one-off charges easy and fast with instant confirmation.
 Powered by open banking it's and designed to complement GoCardless bank debit.

 Ask us about getting early access to Instant Bank Pay.